 If you’re struggling to explain how SEO works to your clients, here are some simple tips to help you – and your clients – out.

-6 Simple Tips to Explain SEO to Your Clients
+9 Simple Tips to Explain SEO to Your Clients

 1. Set Expectations Early

 Everyone wants a quick fix.
 Often, clients believe that as soon as you begin work on their website, they will start to rank #1 for 1000 industry keywords and terms, and the phone is going to start ringing off the hook – and around the clock.
-And, while we would all love for that to be a reality, it just isn’t.
+And while we would all love for that to be a reality, it just isn’t.

 2. Communicate Results – Often

 Far too often, we’ve worked with companies whose biggest complaint was, “The other marketing team just never let us know what was going on with our SEO.”
 They were disheartened by the lack of reporting and explanation of what was being done and what the results were.
 In fact, they felt as though they were taken advantage of and lost trust in their marketing company.
 Don’t be that agency that fails to explain SEO to clients.

 Your clients want to know that the money they’re investing is generating results.
 If you fail to touch base with them regularly and provide adequate reporting with easy-to-understand explanations, be prepared to lose their business.

 Work with your team and your client to schedule regular check-ins and reporting schedules.
 Be prepared to provide them with metrics, such as search traffic, keyword rankings, site health, and more.
 And while providing a ton of information is important, be sure it’s clear, concise, and presented in a way that isn’t going to overwhelm them.
-Do not send over a 10 page Word Doc of an SEO synopsis and walk away.
+Do not send over a 10-page Word Doc of an SEO synopsis and walk away.
 Doing that is going to piss off your clients and send them packing.

 3. Assess their Level of SEO Knowledge

-Understanding whether your client is an SEO novice or Guru will help you better determine what level of communication and reporting you should be providing.
+Understanding whether your client is an SEO novice or a Guru will help you better determine what level of communication and reporting you should be providing.
 Do you need to start from the beginning, explaining what SEO is and what it can do for their business?
 Or have they actively worked on it in the past and are well-versed?

 4. Let them Know Google Runs the Show

 If you’ve worked in SEO, then you can attest to the fact that, despite your best efforts, Google decides whether or not your website succeeds or not.
-They’re constantly releasing new updates that impact websites rankings and traffic, making an SEO marketers world a nightmare.
+They’re constantly releasing new updates that impact website rankings and traffic, making an SEO marketer’s world a nightmare.
 The best approach there is transparency.
 When a release takes place, send them an email letting them know, even if their site was not directly impacted.

-Now, if you are following industry best practices, your client’s website won’t experience Google’s wrath as much as those who do not.
+Now, if you are following SEO industry best practices, your client’s website won’t experience Google’s wrath as much as those who do not.

 For example, if you’re discussing content marketing and blogging, consider the discussion of the importance of On-Page SEO.
 Why it’s important to have page titles, meta descriptions, alt text, etc., and why providing key terms within your content is important.
 At Oyova, we work with clients who, at times, choose to write blogs for the website.
 To assist them with their SEO, we provide a checklist of key items they should focus on when creating content to help guide them.
 It also allows them to be hands-on in SEO and become more knowledgeable about the process.

 Tip: We always recommend providing quick write-ups, checklists, or PDFs as quick references for your clients.
-It’s something they can refer back to should they have a question and can minimize the times you need to review certain items.
+It’s something they can refer back to should they have a question and can minimize the time you need to review certain items.
 You can even share a blog post you have on your website that can help them out.
 Use your resources!

 6. Keep them Informed